RECASTING THE COMEDIA:

 - To submit an abstract, visit: https://forms.gle/xEKGneyZx1Mh2pFa8 and fill out an abstract submission form.

-- The deadline for receipt of all submissions (abstracts and graduate student papers) is December 15th, 2020, without exception.
-There will be no extension of deadline for this conference, so that we may evaluate the submissions over the winter break. **
+- The deadline for receipt of all submissions (abstracts and graduate student papers) is December 15th, 2020.*

-*** Registration price for the conference will be 220 Euros and includes: attendance to all conference sessions, three tickets to evening performances, breakfast and snacks on all three days of the conference, printed program and other materials.
+***Registration price for the conference will be $125 (presenters)/$90 (grad students)/$50 (auditors) and includes: attendance to all conference sessions, streaming of virtual performances, keynote speakers, and other activities.

 Publication Opportunities: We have secured an issue with Comedia Performance for the 2022 year (volume 19), which will highlight the topics of this conference.
 All regular stipulations of the journal will be followed.
 We will provide further details to those participants whose projects are accepted for presentation in Almagro and select papers will be published.